-Table 4.
-Comparison of student retention and success for the online and face-to-face sections of Fall 2015 Engineering Graphics course.
-Retention is defined as completing the class and receiving a letter grade, and success is defined as receiving a passing grade (C or higher) in the class.
+Table 7 shows a comparison of student retention and success for the online and face-to-face sections of Fall 2015 and Fall 2016 Engineering Graphics course.
+The number of students is the number enrolled in the course as of census day.
+Retention is defined as completing the class and receiving a letter grade, and success is defined as receiving a passing grade (C or higher) in the